 Photography seems to have more than its fair share of erroneous beliefs and misunderstandings which get reinforced by repetition without question.
-Here's a collection of them debunked.
+Here's a collection of some, often seen in the Canon forums, debunked.

 If there's one simple message you can take from this document, it's try it yourself!
 Don't look for other people to define the boundaries of your photography, do a little research and experiment with your camera to find out what's true for you.